Learn how to make soya milk at home, it's easy and tastes so much better than the ones in a box, and it's easy budget friendly.

 Soak the beans

-Image 1 - Place the beans in a large container, wash and rinse the beans twice and drain well.
+Image 1 - Start by placing the beans in a large container.
+Give them a good wash, rinse them twice, and then drain them thoroughly.

-Cover the container with a clean cloth and soak the beans for 4 hours (or overnight).
-The beans can be left to soak at room temperature or stored in the fridge in hot weather.
+Cover the container with a clean cloth and let the beans soak for 4 hours or overnight.

 Blending

-The water level should be above the beans to ensure easy processing.
+Pour in a portion of the water as specified in the recipe ingredients, ensuring the water level is above the beans for smooth processing.
 Blend for 30 - 40 seconds.

-Depending on the size of the food processor you have, you may have to process the beans in two or more batches.
+Depending on the size of your blender, you may need to process the beans in two or more batches.

-Image 4 - You don't want to overfill the food processor because the liquid will froth and rise as the soya beans are processed.
+Image 4 - Be careful not to overfill the blender, as the liquid tends to froth and rise while processing the soya beans.

-Image 5 - After blending, pour the liquid into a clean container and repeat the blending process with the remaining beans.
+Image 5 - Once blended, carefully pour the liquid into a clean container.
+Repeat the blending process with the remaining beans.

-After blending all the beans, rinse the jug with water to remove the residual pulp and pour this into the bowl with soya milk.
+After blending all the beans, rinse the jug with water to remove any remaining pulp.
+Pour this rinsed water into the bowl with the soya milk.

 Filter

-Prepare a filtering station.
-Place a sieve over a bowl or large saucepan, and line the sieve with a double layer of muslin cloth.
+Prepare a filtering station by setting up a sieve over a bowl or large saucepan.
+Line the sieve with a double layer of muslin cloth.

-Image 6 - Working in batches, strain some of the liquid through the muslin-lined strainer and allow it to drain into the saucepan.
+Image 6 - In batches, pour some of the liquid through the muslin-lined sieve, allowing it to drain into the saucepan.

-Image 7 - In between batches, you will need to squeeze the moisture from the pulp by gathering the ends of the muslin cloth and twisting it into a sack, then squeeze out any remaining liquid from the pulp.
+Image 7 - Between batches, squeeze out the moisture from the pulp by gathering the ends of the muslin cloth and twisting it into a sack.
+Then, squeeze out any remaining liquid from the pulp.

-Image 8 - After squeezing, remove the pulp from the muslin cloth, making it ready for the next batch.
+Image 8 - After squeezing, remove the pulp from the muslin cloth, preparing it for the next batch.

 Heat the milk

-Image 9 - After filtering the soya milk, transfer the milk to a large saucepan, and pour in all the remaining water (you should have used up all the 3 ½ liters / 14 cups of water at this stage).
+Image 9 - Once the soya milk is filtered, transfer it to a large saucepan and add all the remaining water (you should have used up all 3 ½ liters / 14 cups of water by this point).

-Place the saucepan with the soya milk over medium/high heat and bring to a boil.
-Stir the milk from time to time to prevent burning.
+Place the saucepan containing the soya milk over medium to high heat and bring it to a boil.
+Stir the milk occasionally to prevent it from sticking and burning.

-Stir the milk from time to time to prevent sticking and burning on the bottom of the pot.
+Continue stirring the milk intermittently to prevent it from sticking to the bottom of the pot.

-As soon as it comes to a boil, turn the heat to low and simmer for about 10 - 15 minutes, off the heat and allow it to cool.
+Once it reaches a boil, reduce the heat to low and let it simmer for about 10 - 15 minutes.
+Then, remove it from the heat and allow it to cool.

 Sweeten (optional)

-For sweet soya milk, mix in a sweetener of your choice when the milk is warm.
+To sweeten the soya milk, mix in your desired sweetener while the milk is warm.

-Start by adding small amounts and taste the milk in between additions until you get the correct amount of sweetness.
+Start by adding small amounts of sweetener and taste the milk in between additions until you reach your desired level of sweetness.

 Soya Bean Pulp

-Here are some things you can use okara to make muffins, pancakes, bread, patties, tempeh, and cookies.
+Here are some creative ways to use okara: muffins, pancakes, bread, patties, tempeh, and cookies.

 Serving Size